taaaf11/Extract_Data/README.md

 # Extract_Data
-Class to extact data from a file and convert it into python-code usable format.
+Extract data from a file and export it into useful formats.